mrchantey/p5.createLoop/README.md

 createLoop(duration,options)
 ```

-### createLoop()

-This method in the global namespace will return a loop instance.
-It can receive servarl arguments:

 | Name              | Default   | Description                                                                                                                                |
 | ----------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | `duration`        | `3`       | sets the duration in seconds of the loop.                                                                                                  |